JohannesWiesner/tcy/README.md

  1. After downloading this repo users only have to set their name `name:csp_surname_name` attribute in `environment.yml`
+ 2. After that they execute the following command to create their
+    environment:

- 2. After that they execute the following command to create their environment conda env create -f environment.yml (Note: There is no need to specify `-n environment_name` in this command because the name of the environment is specified in the file itself.
-More information can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))
+    `conda env create -f environment.yml`

+    (Note: There is no need to specify `-n environment_name` in this command because the name of the environment is specified in the file itself.
+More information can be found
+    [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))